- TRUST FRAMEWORK FOR DIGITAL IDENTITY

 Specific provisions in the Digital Identity Services Trust Framework Act 2023 ensure that te ao Māori approaches to identity are considered in trust framework governance and decision making.

-Ways of embedding te ao Māori and Te Tiriti o Waitangi perspectives and requirements throughout the rules are being considered through the development and testing stages.
+Ways of embedding te ao Māori and Te Tiriti o Waitangi perspectives and requirements throughout the rules were considered through the development and testing stages.

 Identity theft risks are minimised